michelesr/thesis/src/ci-cd.md

 ## Gogs - Go Git Service

 *Gogs* (Go Git Service) is an open source lightweight Git Service that will be used as repository and manager of the source code of the projects.
 Gogs is written in the Go programming language, that is a compiled language.
-Go uses a static linking of libraries for producing a single binary that can be run in all Linux distribution without install any dependency.
+Go uses a static linking of libraries for producing a single binary that can be run in all Linux distribution without install any dependency, so Gogs is composed of a single binary.

-For installing Go, a prebuilt image will be used for Docker Hub.
-The command to install and run is:
+For installing Gogs, a prebuilt image will be used for Docker Hub.
+To install and run Gogs:

     $ docker pull codeskyblue/docker-gogs
     $ docker run --name gogs -d \